klmui/Snake-Game/README.md

 # Snake-Game 🐍
-Classic Snake Game created using HTML, CSS, JavaScript, and Bootstrap.
+Classic Snake Game created using HTML, CSS, JavaScript, PHP, and Bootstrap.
 Play and earn a top spot in either easy, medium, or hard mode!

+## Run Locally

+1. Clone this repository.
+2. Run the command 'php -S localhost:4000'.
+3. Open up "localhost:4000/index.html" in Chrome.